AmunMRa/AmunRa-Resume/README.md

 Freelance Product Designer for edtech and social good startups

 - Design high-fidelity prototypes, information architecture, wireframes, and mocks
-- Perform usability testing and qualitative research for award winning clients such as Blackbook and Thirstblocker
+- Perform usability testing and qualitative research for award-winning clients such as Blackbook

 ## UX/UI Designer @ Ample Labs, Contract